rostyslav-udovenko/command-line-trainer/README.md

 - `currentDirectoryEndsWith` – ends with a specific folder
 - `fileExists` – checks for presence of a file
 - `dirExists` – checks for presence of a directory
+- `dirDoesNotExist` – confirms that a directory has been removed
 - `fileInDir` – checks that a file exists inside a specific directory
 - `fileExecutable` – verifies that a file is marked as executable
 - `fileDoesNotExist` – confirms that a file has been removed